-Looking for an alternative to typical worksheets for identifying independent and dependent variables?
+Looking for an alternative to typical practice worksheets for identifying independent and dependent variables?
 Try this challenging but fun alternative that takes students out of the classroom and into the real world!

 Uses for this product:

 - An independent work station in a set of stations